 Science, technology and weaponisation

 Innovations and developments in diverse areas of science and technology, from neurotechnology to new materials, and from information technologies to nanotechnologies, have the potential for significant and diverse impacts on human society.
 The application of novel technologies in the military sphere, including new weapons, means and methods of warfare bears particular risks.

 Early consideration of potential military applications of scientific and technological advances is important for building a common understanding of the environmental, ethical, health, legal and security implications of novel technologies or practices of violence, anticipating emerging risks and formulating adequate international responses.

 Establishing processes to effectively review advances in science and technology has been a key concern in the field of biological and chemical weapons control for many years.
-In 2016, the Review Conference of the Convention on Certain Conventional Weapons (CCW) decided to consider how relevant developments in the field of science and technology can be addressed within the framework of that treaty (see UN Document CCW/CONF.V/10, Decision 4).
+In 2016, the Review Conference of the Convention on Certain Conventional Weapons (CCW) decided to consider how relevant developments in the field of science and technology (S&T) can be addressed within the framework of that treaty (see UN Document CCW/CONF.V/10, Decision 4).